This never happened to the other fella…

 Bond is taken to the mob boss Draco (Gabriele Ferzetti), who beseeches Bond to marry his wayward daughter Tracy: “What she needs is a man to dominate her; to make love to her enough until she loves him…” He’s either a really progressive father, or it’s still Biblical Times inside Draco’s mansion.
 He offers Bond one million pounds to pound his daughter into submission.
 And Bond, principled as he is to Queen and Country, agrees to woo Tracy only if Draco gives him the location of Ernst Stavro Blofeld, SPECTRE’s crime kingpin that Bond has been pursuing since he was a young Connery.
 That seems like a fair, moral trade.

-M, who sounds like he’s just waiting to get back at Bond for something, takes him off the Blofeld case, called Operation Bedlam, then shouts at him a little too parentally: “Your license to kill is useless unless one can set up a target!”
+M, who sounds like he’s just waiting to get back at Bond for letting a horse kick him, takes him off the Blofeld case, called Operation Bedlam, then shouts at him a little too parentally: “Your license to kill is useless unless one can set up a target!”
 It’s a shock to us as well.
 How can Bond be denied from pursuing his sauciest nemesis?
 Remember when Bond said, “This never happened to the other fella”?…

 Bond, flailing for respect at this point, RESIGNS from Her Majesty’s Secret Service!